-Acknowledging your short dote of the 22nd, which arrived yester day.
-I'm taken up with "practical" matters, so that I haven't very much time for paper work during the next week (I'm doing this at midnight), not to mention the Ed Millers who will be staying on for the whole of next week (and who are very nice people indeed) and with whom we'll be spending a lot of time, so I'll just put down the outline of the essential points to may past gear's activities and leave it to you to take out of it what you want.
+Acknowledging your short note of the 22nd, which arrived yester day.
+I'm taken up with "practical" matters, so that I haven't very much time for paper work during the next week (I'm doing this at midnight), not to mention the Ed Millers who will be staying on for the whole of now week (and who are very nice people indeed) and with whom we'll be spending a lot of time, so I'll just put down the outline of the essential points for my past year's activities and leave it to you to take out of it what you want.